Some Popular Scottish Media Websites That Track You

 by Greum Maol Stevenson

 Not all websites track you.
-This one doesn't, and neither does Gerry Hassan's.
+This one does not, and neither does Gerry Hassan's.
 But here are some that do (information found using Blacklight):

 The National has 29 ad trackers, more than four times the average of seven found on popular sites.
 It also has 12 third-party cookies, four times the average of three.
 On the bright side, it has no Google Analytics.